If you’re trying to grow your TikTok following, you’re probably wondering, “What is the best time to post on TikTok?”

-Let’s run an example of how to do this
+Let’s look at an example of how to do this.

-Say that TikTok shows that your follower activity spikes between 4 pm and 6 pm UTC.
-If your audience is based mostly in Italy, you could use Savvy Time to discover that the best time to post on TikTok would be 6 pm to 9 pm.
+Say that TikTok shows that your follower activity spikes between 4 p.m. and 6 p.m.
+UTC.
+If your audience is based mostly in Italy, you could use Savvy Time to discover that the best time to post on TikTok would be 6 p.m. to 9 p.m.
+Italian time.

 Now, let’s take a look at your highest-performing content to keep honing in on the best time to post on TikTok.

-To start, tap “Content” at the top of the TikTok analytics page.
-Here you’ll be able to see how your posts have performed over the last seven days.
+To start, tap Content at the top of the TikTok analytics page.
+Here, you’ll be able to see how your posts have performed over the past seven days.